taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Jina, Amadou, Magou, and **MARABA** all stand up and pick up the metal hoop.
 They hold it in place as Min steps onto the curving metal, hands pushing against the hoop above her head.
 Then they strap Min's ankles and wrists to the metal hoop.

-### Page 11

-#### Flashback continued

 **MARABA** picks up the syringe as Jina picks up the bucket of water, leaving Magou and Amadou to hold the hoop with Min inside steady.

 Jina pours the bucket of water slowly over Min until Min is drenched, then returns the bucket to its precies, previous location in the circle.
 Then **MARABA** positions the needle of the syringe full of living eSyrup against Min's right buttcheek, breaks the skin, and slowly injects all of the eSyrup as Min grits her teeth.

 Min's cousin pulls out the syringe and places it back on the basket.
 Then Jina, Amadou, Magou, and **MARABA** turn Min in slow circles as the living eSyrup spreads throughout her body, spreading up her torso, across her arms and legs, over her face, into her eyelids and nose and mouth.
 As the subdermal shield continues down her throat to line her lungs and gut, Min begins to cough and gag.

+### Page 12

+#### Flashback continued

-Her body convulses as her inner circle turns her a few more times in the Cyr wheel, then they set her upright in the very center again.
+Min's body convulses as her inner circle sets her upright in the very center again.
 The crowd chants "Be Free!
 Be FREE!
 BE FREE!" as Min finishes integrating the subdermal shield.
 After a tense moment, Min focuses her subdermal awareness to sprout razor sharp spikes at her wrists and ankles, cutting her bonds.

-### Page 12

-#### Flashback continued
+The crowd roars with triumph.

 View from above: Min is on her knees, curled into a fetal position, cradling her bleeding wrists and ankles while her back tatoo writhes in distress.
 Jina, Amadou, and Magou gently place the hoop back down in its exact previous position, centering Min again.